TomDeneire/pictor/README.md

 So if you or your instution want to participate in this experiment, or simply deposit your IIIF manifests in the central repository, please get in touch with me.

+## See also

+A very similar initiative to Pictor is the [Simple IIIF Discovery](https://research.ng-london.org.uk/ss-iiif/) by the National Gallery.

 ## Acknowledgements

 Since first publishing this project, many people have reached out with kind comments and useful suggestions.
 As a result, Pictor has become a better and more comprehensive tool!